Namer13/Tidal_InjectorROBLOX/README.md

 ==============================
 - Fast Injecting
 - Bypassing Byfron Anticheat
-- if you got any problems: discord.ru /fjda813d
+- if you got any problems: discord.com/f4ur1f4